vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 I like this single-slider simplification, but it does have one issue: if you set the slider to something between diatonic and pentatonic, some frequencies will not correspond to any note.
 This doesn't happen if you set it exactly to diatonic.
-That means that in some cases, increasing the slider can make the output sound more dissonant: a tradeoff I'm willing to live with.
+That means that in some cases, increasing the slider can make the output sound more dissonant, but it's a tradeoff I'm willing to live with.

 # The plan

 In [the first iteration](https://sinewavespeech.com/explanation/) of the project, I implemented the effect in Python by translating [Matlab code from the 90s](https://github.com/vvolhejn/sine_wave_speech/tree/main/matlab_code_archive) that I found on the internet.
 This time, I wanted everybody to be able to transform their voice without needing to write any code, straight from the browser.
-Sadly, it's not easy to run Python in the browser and that meant that I had to translate the code once again.
+Sadly, it's not easy to run Python in the browser and that meant that I had to translate the code a second time.

-The plan was: Use the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to get detailed control over sound in the browser, using an [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet) that would run the sine wave speech effect in a separate thread.
+The plan was to use the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to get detailed control over sound in the browser, using an [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet) that would run the sine wave speech effect in a separate thread.
 The audio effect itself would be written in Rust and [compiled into WebAssembly](https://rustwasm.github.io/book/) so that it can run in the browser.